Never miss a full moon, eclipse, or meteor shower with reminders from the Almanac Daily newsletter.

 What Is Percent Illumination?

-We say “essentially” for the quarter phases because technically, at the exact time of the first quarter, a tiny fraction more than half of the Moon is lit, and at last quarter, a tiny fraction less.
-The Moon is exactly half-lit when it reaches dichotomy, which occurs several minutes before first quarter and several minutes after last quarter.
+We say “essentially” for the quarter phases because technically, at the exact time of the first quarter, a tiny fraction more than half of the Moon is lit, and in the last quarter, a tiny fraction less.
+The Moon is exactly half-lit when it reaches dichotomy, which occurs several minutes before the first quarter and several minutes after the last quarter.